 By Ryan Mayer, CBS Local Sports

 Ryan Mayer is an Associate Producer for CBS Local Sports.
 Ryan lives in NY but comes from Philly and life as a Philly sports fan has made him cynical.
 Anywhere sports are being discussed, that’s where you’ll find him.
 Agree/Disagree?
 Thoughts, comments, complaints?
-Email him.
+Email or tweet him.